 No photography allowed in the Melk Abbey library

-Photos were allowed everywhere in Melk Abbey … until we got to the library and its 100,000 volumes of leather-bound books.
+Photos were allowed everywhere … until we got to the library and its 100,000 volumes of leather-bound books.
 The guide kept an eagle eye on Dan the whole time we were in there.
 I managed to quickly snap a random shot with my phone as we walked in, but out of respect for the rules I didn’t try to sneak any more while I was in the room.